TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

   in which the numbers occur in `z`.
 The vertical/left axis indicates the magnitude of the numbers in `z`.
-Since the numbers were drawn at random, we do not expect any relationship between the magnitudes (vertical axis) and order in which numbers were drawn (horizontal axis):
+Since the numbers were drawn at random, we do not expect any relationship between the magnitudes (positions along the vertical axis) and order in which numbers were drawn (positions along the horizontal axis):

 ```
 rm(list=ls())